jamestut/securefs-name/README.md

 ## Compilation

 Compile using `CMake` version 3.0 or newer with GCC compiler that supports C++11 standard.
 Clang does not work as of now.
-Dependencies required are the same as `securefs`, minus Python 3 and FUSE.
+Dependencies required are the same as `securefs`, minus Python 3 and FUSE, plus these:

+- libbsd

 This app is only tested on the x64 GNU/Linux platform.